1984 Australian Touring Car season

-The 1984 Australian Touring Car season was the 25th season of touring car racing in Australia commencing from 1960 when the first Australian Touring Car Championship and the first Armstrong 500 (the forerunner of the present day Bathurst 1000) were contested.
-It was the last season in for the locally developed Group C category before the move to the FIA's Group A rules from 1985.
+The 1984 Australian Touring Car season was the 25th season of touring car racing in Australia, commencing in 1960 when the first Australian Touring Car Championship and the first Armstrong 500 (the forerunner of the present day Bathurst 1000) were contested.
+It was the last season in for the locally developed Group C category before the adoption of FIA's Group A rules from 1985.

 Touring Cars competed at 17 race meetings in Australia during the 1984 season, contesting the following events: